Perhaps the Best Mountain Views in Denver

 Park on Ireland Street just north of where it intersects with 56th Ave.
 Set your GPS to 19901 E 56th Ave, Denver.
-Go past this address, turn north (left) on Ireland St. This street is a short block, ending in a field to the west of an off-site airport parking lot.
+Go past this address, and turn north (left) on Ireland St. This street is a short block, ending at a field to the west of an off-site airport parking lot.

 Turn around and walk south on Ireland, being careful as you cross 56th Ave.
 Follow the sidewalk down Ireland, taking a left on Maxwell.
 Look to your right, and you’ll see the trailhead for the High Line Canal.
 It’s also at the tee box for the Green Valley Ranch Golf Course.

 Follow the High Line Canal Trail.
-It will follow the fairway then take a left along another tee box.
+It will follow the fairway and then take a left along another tee box.
 You’ll see large cottonwoods on your right and a water feature (look for beaver!).
 Continue along the High Line Canal trail, following the High Line signs.

 You’ll pass a green on your left and a weather shelter on your right.
 Sometimes there is a yellow igloo of water for the golfers.
 Continue along the High Line Canal Trail until you get to E 49th Ave.
 Continue along the sidewalk on 49th for one block.

 At Orleans St, take a left.
 The High Line Canal Trail will continue to the east, but you’ll exit the trail and go north.
 Soon, you’ll cross the unmarked First Creek.
 At the next intersection, take a left on Stoll Place.